boshna1/HardwareFinal/README.md

 All files and supporting screenshots can be found in the files organized

-Part 1 is not in the Controller files folder
-Part 2 controller files and screenshots are in the Controller Files folder
+Part 1 is not in the Controller files folder, labelled with Part1Cad Part 2 controller files and screenshots are in the Controller Files folder labelled with Controller___

 Part 1:
 2. 150 ohm resistor